KAGE Conference 2021 Call for Proposals

 The 41st KAGE Annual Conference will be February 23-24, 2020 and will be a virtual conference.
 While we will miss seeing everyone in person, we are excited about the expanded reach, flexibility, and possibilities this opportunity will provide.

-The Deadline to submit proposals is December 4, 2020.
+The Deadline to submit proposals has been extended to December 11, 2020.
 Please carefully review the details below before submitting your proposal.

 How It Will Work